ynikitenko/yarsync/README.rst

 .. code-block:: console

     pytest
-    # Or for a more verbose level
+    # Or to increase verbosity level
     # pytest -vvv

 You can run tests on all supported Python versions by simply running ``tox`` in your virtual environment.